What Is the Meaning of Letting Go?

 Let go meaning:

-This term means letting go of painful memories and painful thoughts, harmful desires and unhealthy habits.
-It also means stop dwelling on the past or worrying about the future.
+This term means letting go of painful memories and painful thoughts, harmful desires, and unhealthy habits.
+It also means stopping dwelling on the past or worrying about the future.

-Letting go also means detachment, the removing of attachments to anything that makes you suffer or unhappy.
-It means lack of attachment, and non-involvement with matters that do not concern you, or which make you suffer.
+Letting go also means detachment, the removal of attachments to anything that makes you suffer or unhappy.
+It implies a lack of attachment and non-involvement with matters that do not concern you or make you suffer.

 Another Letting It Go Meaning